 How to Maintain a Burst Fade at Home

 A burst fade needs regular upkeep to stay sharp.
-Here’s how to maintain it like a pro without leaving your bathroom.
+Here is how to maintain it like a pro without leaving your bathroom.

 1. Start with Clean, Dry Hair